The Library provides the following additional services to SCU students, faculty, staff, and courtesy card holders with disabilities.

 - Individual Assistance

-NOTE: SCU students with disabilities are encouraged to visit or contact the Office of Disabilities Resources in the Benson Center to learn more about additional resources & services available on campus (408-554-4109).
+NOTE: SCU students with disabilities are encouraged to visit or contact the Office of Accessible Education in the Benson Center to learn more about additional resources & services available on campus (408-554-4109).

 Adaptive Technology Workstation